Retr05041/dots/Arch/README.md

 - Display Manager: -> Remember to set greeter in /etc/lightdm/lightdm.conf -> greeter-session=lightdm-mini-greeter

 # TODO
-tmux?
+ethernet indicator
+- Like wifi

+tmux
+- Watch youtube video before screwing with this too much

-centralize colors...?
+centralize colors?
+- Will probably need a script for resetting color values in files if I do this...

 Drive encryption

-Split up functions in 'besmart' script for singular edits post base
+- personal and work data partitions...
+- rsync?

 Most recent git repo clones?

-personal and work data partitions...

-rsync?
+- Will probably want to do this in a cool way